On Loving A Spouse Like A Child

 What if loving a child really is the easy stuff…and being an ideal spouse is indeed something akin to being a parent?
 What if, having learned to love a child, loving a spouse became…more like the easy part?
 Could you love your spouse 100% today - totally free of expectations - and trust that tomorrow will arrive in time, with a new, fresh bundle of love to share?

 Some years ago, Papa gave me these truths about sincere love in relationship:

 Finally I see the natural application: this is how we love our children!
-We forfeit our rights to self and autonomy, forgiving their many debts, raising them to greater and greater freedom, and praying endless, heartfelt prayers for their well-being and safety.
+We forfeit rights to self and autonomy, forgive their many debts, raise them to greater and greater freedom, and pray endless, heartfelt prayers for their health and well-being.

 Now consider this: Papa loves us perfectly.
 He calls us his children.
-He loves us like children, but treats us like grownups.
+He loves us like children…but he treats us like grownups.
 I think…I think…I think this could be the way.
 This could be how we preserve life in our marriages.
 This could be our picture of perfect love.

 We can stop asking, “When will he grow up??” and ask rather, “How does he grow?”